 Voice Recognition standings: 1.
 Google Assistant; 2.
 Alexa; 3.
 Siri

-Built-in features are all well and good, but sometimes there's a feature you really want to add that just isn't part of the package.
-In that case, you may need to turn to a third party, and that's one place where these platforms differ significantly.
+Built-in features are all well and good, but sometimes you really want to add a feature that just isn't part of the package.
+In that case, you may need to turn to a third party, and these platforms differ significantly in that area.

-Alexa has more than 30,000 third-party skills.
-Not all of these skills are great, but chances are you can probably find something to meet your needs.
-And, if you can't, you can always create some basic integrations using the IFTTT web service, or create your own simple Routines via the Alexa app.
-The company also offers templates for some simple apps, such as game shows and information for houseguests, via its new Alexa Blueprints feature.
+Alexa has more than 70,000 third-party skills.
+Not all of these are great, but chances are you can find something to meet your needs.
+And if you can't, you can always create some basic integrations using the IFTTT web service or create your own simple routines via the Alexa app.
+The company also offers templates for some simple apps, such as game shows and information for houseguests, via its new Alexa blueprints feature.

-Google has taken a different tack with what it has dubbed "Actions."
+Google has taken a different tack with what it has dubbed actions.
 The Google Assistant claims it features more than a million of these, but they basically include all possible queries from both first- and third-party offerings, so it's hard to make a straight comparison with Alexa's library.
-It also offers the best integration with IFTTT, letting you create custom skills without any real knowledge of programming.
+Google also offers the best integration with IFTTT, letting you create custom actions without any real knowledge of programming.

-But despite the success of the Google Assistant, there is no one-size-fits-all winner when it comes to voice assistants.
-Your best pick is the one that succeeds at the categories most important to you, working with the devices you want, in the ecosystem you use.
-And with the rapid pace of innovation in all of these technologies, it's hard to go wrong by spending time with any of these voice assistants.
-Even if none of them know when exactly my bus will get here.
+There's still no one-size-fits-all winner among voice assistants.
+Your best pick is the one that succeeds at the categories most important to you and works with the devices you want, in the ecosystem you use.
+And with the rapid pace of innovation in all of these technologies, it's hard to go wrong by spending time with any of these voice assistants — even if none of them knows when exactly my bus will get here.

 Credit: Tom's Guide/Google/Amazon/Apple/Sonos